oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/installation.md

-however, any changes to a domain resource that was managed by the operator will not be be detected or automatically handled, and, if you want to clean up such a domain, then you will need to manually delete all of the domain's resources (domain, pods, services, etc).
+however, any changes to a domain resource that was managed by the operator will not be be detected or automatically handled, and, if you want to clean up such a domain, then you will need to manually delete all of the domain's resources (domain, pods, services, and such).
 {{% /notice %}}

 The `helm uninstall` command is used to remove an operator release